Renewable Portfolio Standards

 Background

-An RPS is most successful in driving renewable energy projects when combined with the federal production tax credit.
-States often design them to drive a particular technology by providing "carve out" provisions that mandate a certain percentage of electricity generated comes from a particular technology (e.g. solar or biomass).
-States can choose to apply the RPS requirement to all its utilities or only the investor owned utilities.
-States can also define what technologies are eligible to count towards the RPS requirements.
+An RPS provides a mandate for renewable energy sales within a state.
+This—in combination with federal tax credits and other federal, state, and local policies—is an important factor driving renewable energy project development.
+States often design RPSs to drive a particular technology by providing "carve out" provisions that mandate a certain percentage of electricity generated comes from a particular technology (e.g., distributed solar).
+States can choose to apply the RPS requirement to all utilities or only the investor-owned utilities.
+States can also define what technologies are eligible to count toward the RPS requirements.

 Implementation Issues